Draft opinion jolts Michigan, where abortion ban is on books

 Associated Press polling reporter Hannah Fingerhut contributed to this report.

-The story has been updated to correct that a near-total abortion ban could take effect again after nearly 50 years.
+The story has been updated to correct that it has been nearly 50 years since Michigan had a near-total abortion ban.

 Follow David Eggert at https://twitter.com/DavidEggert00